Services

 and many other mental and physical conditions can experience remarkable benefits starting in the first session.

 The client is always in control of the entire ART session, with the therapist guiding the process.
 Although some traumatic experiences such as rape, combat experiences, or loss of a loved one can be very painful to think about or visualize, the therapy rapidly moves clients beyond the place where they are stuck in these experiences toward growth and positive changes.
 The process is very straightforward, using relaxing eye movements and a technique called Voluntary Memory/Image Replacement to change the way in which the negative images are stored in the brain.
 The treatment is grounded in well-established psychotherapy techniques, and the end result is that traumas and difficult life experiences will no longer trigger strong emotions or physical reactions.
 Importantly, clients do not even have to talk about their traumas or difficult life experiences with the therapist to achieve recovery.
+Negative beliefs about the self/others, emotions, and body sensations can dramatically change within an ART session.

 EMDR